 The Vyahrities – Bhur, Bhuvah, Svah

 The above three words of the Gayatri, which literally means “past,” “present,” and “future,” are called Vyahrities.
-Vyahriti is that which gives knowledge of entire cosmos or “ahriti”.
+Vyahriti is that which gives knowledge of the entire cosmos or “ahriti”.
 The scripture says: “Visheshenh Aahritih sarva viraat, praahlaanam prakashokaranh vyahritih”.
 Thus, by uttering these three words, the person who chants it contemplates the Glory of God that illumines the three worlds or the regions of experience.

 The Remaining Words

 Here is the individual meanings of the rest of the words from the mantra:

 - Tat – In simpler term, it means “that”, because it stated description through speech or language, the “Ultimate Reality.”

 - Savitur – “Divine Sun” (The ultimate light of wisdom)